GET IN TOUCH

 2. Where It's Recorded

-• Connecticut: Recorded with local town clerks for real property or with the Secretary of State for business and personal assets.
+Connecticut liens are recorded with local town clerks for real property or with the Secretary of State for business and personal assets.
+Federal liens are filed with the Secretary of State or county recording offices and apply nationwide.

 3. Scope of Property Affected

-• Connecticut: Applies to real and personal property within the state, based on ownership registration and public records.
+Connecticut liens apply to real and personal property within the state, based on ownership registration and public records.
+Federal liens extend to nearly all tangible and intangible assets owned by the taxpayer nationwide.

 4. Priority Rules